Approximation in K-theory for Waldhausen Quasicategories: Introduction

-Factorization is not required for the main results (indeed, factorization in the quasicategorical context is equivalent to requiring all maps to be cofibrations).
+Factorization in the sense that every morphism in $\cala$ or $\calb$ factors as $(\text{equivalence}) \circ (\text{cofibration})$ is not required for the main results (indeed, factorization in the quasicategorical context is equivalent to requiring all maps to be cofibrations, a strong assumption we do not want to make).

-Related results for quasicategories are the following.
-Barwick proved in \cite[Proposition 2.10]{Barwick} in the special case that all maps are cofibrations that an exact functor $G\co \cala \to \calb$ between Waldhausen quasicategories is an equivalence if and only if it induces an equivalence of homotopy categories $ho\cala \to ho\calb$.
-Similarly, Blumberg--Gepner--Tabuada conclude in \cite[Corollary 4.10]{BlumbergGepnerTabuadaI} that a map of stable\footnote{A quasicategory is {\it stable} if it admits finite limits and colimits and pushout and pullback squares coincide, see \cite{LurieHigherAlgebra}.} quasicategories is an equivalence if and only if it it induces an equivalence of homotopy categories (again all maps are considered cofibrations).
+Related Approximation results in the quasicategorical literature are the following.
+Barwick proved the special case of our Approximation Theorem in which all maps are cofibrations.
+Namely, Barwick's Corollary~8.4 of \cite{Barwick} implies: if $F\co \cala \to \calb$ is an exact functor between Waldhausen quasicategories, both of which have all maps cofibrations and have all finite colimits, and $F$ induces an equivalence $hoF \co ho\cala \to ho\calb$ of homotopy categories, then $F$ induces a stable equivalence of $K$-theory spectra (in fact he shows $F$ induces an equivalence in any ``additive theory'').
+Blumberg--Gepner--Tabuada proved a stronger statement under the assumption of stability (all maps in a stable quasicategory are considered to be cofibrations).
+Namely Blumberg--Gepner--Tabuada's Corollary~5.11 of \cite{BlumbergGepnerTabuadaI} states that a map of stable quasicategories is an equivalence if and only if it induces an equivalence of their homotopy categories.
 In general, Blumberg--Gepner--Tabuada study $K$-theory in \cite{BlumbergGepnerTabuadaI} as an invariant of stable quasicategories.
-In the present paper, we do not require stability.
+In the present paper, we do not require stability, nor does Barwick.